Grokepeer/Hermod/README.md

 ```
 auth: [token]
 ```
-followed by the \u4 end of transmission character (UTF8: 0x4).
+followed by the UTF8 0x4 control character.
 With the right token to be authenticated, or none if no authentication is needed or available.
 Once the connection is established successfully the host will send:
 ```